GregoireHebert/neat-bundle/README.md

 ```
 I clearly see other places to put new hooks like just after the while loop with a onBeforeEnding hook.
-But i do not have the use for the moment.
-I will add them later, or please feel free to fork the project and do a Merge Request.
+But I do not have the use at the moment.
+I will add them later, or please feel free open a pull request.

 ## TODO